ynojima/guideline/source_en/TutorialTodo/index.rst

     **It should be noted that the higher level package is different from the domain layer.**

-Created Interface stored in the following directory.
+Created class stored in the following directory.

 .. figure:: ./images/image065.png